robinmamie/intro_computer_graphics/assignment_4/Exercise4-Group5/readme.md

 No difficulty was encountered during the set up of the OpenGL exercise framework.

-Every team member tried this setup on its own.
+Every team member tried this setup on their own.

 Ding Markus 100%
 Mamie Robin 100%